james-harper/upload-tool-task/README.md

 ## Notes

 - I stopped developing this due to time constraints.
 If I had had more time I would have added some tests (mainly for the reducer).
 I would have made the reordering logic more generic (instead of move up/down by 1 position it would be better to be able to specify the new index).
+Would also add something like propTypes or Typescript to make it more obvious what kind of props were expected by each component.